 You may have seen a powdery substance on the paint that covers your walls.
-This is called chalking which is caused by a degradation in one or more elements of the paint that is applied.
+This is called chalking, which is usually caused by a degradation in one or more elements of the paint that is applied.

-Such degradation is often caused by exposure to ultraviolet or UV rays.
-If the paint is exposed to UV rays, then you may see chalking or a powder become evident on the surface.
+Such degradation is often caused by exposure to ultraviolet or UV rays, Which means if the paint is continuously exposed to UV rays, you may see chalking or a powder become evident on the surface very fast.

-However, the overall rate that the paint decays will depend on several factors.
+However, the overall rate that the paint decays will depend on several factors such as environmental conditions, amount of UV exposure, and color of the topcoat.
 Each of these plays a role in the process of chalking.

-This is because the environmental conditions are not within the control of the paint manufacturer.
-This means that you can only expect so much from the paint you purchase.
+This is because the environmental conditions are not within the control of the paint manufacturer – you can only expect so much from the paint you purchase.

 Why Chalking Occurs?

-To make sure that chalking is happening to the paint on your surfaces, you will need to consider the following factors.
+To confirm that chalking is happening to the paint on your surfaces, you must consider the following factors.

 Fading: One of the biggest side effects of UV exposure is the fading of colors from the paint.
-If you see fading occurring, chances are there will be chalking as well.
+If you see fading on the walls occurring, chances are there will be chalking as well.

 - UV Radiation